finos/htc-grid/docs/project/getting_started/happy-path.md

 2. Then take the ADDRESS part and point at that on a browser. **Note**:It will generate a warning as we are using self-signed certificates.
 Just accept the self-signed certificate and you will be redirected to a cognito sign in page.
 4. Please enter the username and password created in the previous section.
 5. Once you are sign up  with cognito you will be redirected to the Grafana sign in page.
-6. Pleas use the user `admin` and the password you selected at creation time to login into Grafana.
+6. Please use the user `admin` and the password you selected at creation time to log in into Grafana.

 ## Un-Installing and destroying HTC grid
 The destruction time is about 15 min.